lincc-frameworks/RCW_Hackathon_2025_LSDB/README.md

 pip install lsdb
 ```

-Note that you will have to change the paths to the data to point to local copy of Rubin Data Preview 1 data.
+Note that you will have to change the paths to the data to point to a local copy of the Rubin Data Preview 1 data.

 ## Notebooks